TMJ Beautiful Smile

 After recording and analyzing all of the diagnostic information compiled from the K7, you will return to the office for your first stage of treatment (3rd visit).
-Here is were we stabilize your bite in the correct Neuromuscular position.
+Here is where we stabilize your bite in the correct Neuromuscular position.

-For most patients, the first step is to stabilize the bite by creating a custom Orthotic appliance to be worn on the teeth so your teeth fit together in correct Neuromuscular position.
+For most patients, the first step is to stabilize the bite by creating a custom Orthotic appliance to be worn on the teeth so your teeth fit together in the correct Neuromuscular position.
 The orthotic is custom made for each individual patient, based on the statistical data derived from molds of the teeth and the tests recorded on the K7.
 When the jaws are aligned correctly, the surrounding muscles, jaw and joints can operate in harmony, relieving them of stress, strain and pain.
-Most patients feel relief within the first week.
+Most patients feel relief within the first several weeks.